Skip to article frontmatterSkip to article content

 The equipotential curve u(s)=1+log(2)u(s) = -1 + \log(2) is shown in red in figure and it cuts the imaginary axis at ±0.52552491457i\pm 0.52552491457\ii and passes through the end points x=±1x=\pm 1.

 and we have exponential convergence.
-But if the singularity is inside the red curve, then we cannot choose a curve Γ that satisfies the above condition.
+But if the singularity is inside the red curve, then we cannot choose a curve Γ that satisfies the above condition; interpolation at uniform nodes will not converge.

 The limiting potential is